mobxjs/mobx-state-tree/docs/concepts/async-actions.md

     <a style="font-style:italic;padding:5px;margin:5px;"  href="https://egghead.io/lessons/react-defining-asynchronous-processes-using-flow">Hosted on egghead.io</a>
 </details>

-Asynchronous actions have first class support in MST and are described in more detail [here](docs/async-actions.md#asynchronous-actions-and-middleware).
-Asynchronous actions are written by using generators and always return a promise.
+The recommende way to write asynchronous actions is by using `flow` and generators.
+They always return a promise, and work for all practical purposes the same as async / await.
 For a real working example see the [bookshop sources](https://github.com/mobxjs/mobx-state-tree/blob/adba1943af263898678fe148a80d3d2b9f8dbe63/examples/bookshop/src/stores/BookStore.js#L25).
-A quick example to get the gist:
+A detailed break-down is made below, but a quick example to get the gist:

 _Warning: don't import `flow` from `"mobx"`, but from `"mobx-state-tree"` instead!_